-Cathy is one of only four Canadians on the global panel of 98 D&I Expert Panelists who developed the 2016 edition of the Global Diversity and Inclusion Benchmarks: Standards for Organizations Around the World, to be published in March 2016 by the Diversity Collegium, a global think tank of diversity practitioners.
+Cathy is one of only four Canadians on the global panel of 98 D&I Expert Panelists who developed the 2016 edition of the Global Diversity and Inclusion Benchmarks: Standards for Organizations Around the World, published in June 2016 by the Diversity Collegium, a global think tank of diversity practitioners.

 In the past 9 years, Cathy has authored or co-authored 10 major research reports requiring extensive quantitative and/or qualitative analysis, many of which were developed to provide input to organizational D&I or CSR strategies and policies:

 *Client names withheld due to confidentiality.

 Cathy has also produced CCDI’s five best practice toolkits for D&I professionals:

 Additionally, Cathy is the co-lead for Canada’s first and only benchmarking study on Supplier Diversity, in partnership with the Univeristy of Manitoba, to be published in March 2016.